I enjoy every step involved in making a new website, taking pride in open, friendly communication from start to finish:

 “Rob has the rare ability to make the complex simple and easy to understand.
 He worked efficiently, effectively and cheerfully, making great suggestions, giving me the confidence to make changes and stepping in when I got stuck.
 Rob is in a different league from other website designers with whom I have worked; I recommend Rob most highly!”

 Susan Robins (zenarasailing.com)

 Launched in August 2015, this striking new website for Pro Artist LTAM (formerly Laura Tear Artist Management) was created in collaboration with graphic designer Phoebe Rountree.

 User feedback has been very positive, with artists and promoters praising the site’s usability as well as the overall look and feel.
 Responsive design makes the site easy to use on all devices.

 Launched in April 2015 following collaboration with a team of colleagues and friends in the choir, this redesign project started with a workshop in which our users’ needs were identified and prioritised.

 The output of this workshop underpinned the design and development of the new website, which features a secure members’ area containing a rehearsal calendar and choir roster amongst other custom tools.

 Internationally renowned baroque violinist Rachel Podger has established herself as a leading interpreter of the music of the Baroque and Classical periods.

-Launched in September 2013, Rachel’s new website showcases her projects, recordings, concert dates and latest news in an elegant design, set in Adobe Caslon Pro by Typekit.
+Launched in September 2013, Rachel’s website showcases her projects, recordings, concert dates and latest news in an elegant design.

 Launched in October 2012, Percius’ new website presents information on their extensive music management and consultancy work, all wrapped in a design which conveys the sense of creativity and innovation in their team.